alfaloo/tp/docs/UserGuide.md

 #### macOS

-1. Open finder and navigate to the home folder containing the MediCLI jar file.
+1. Open Finder and navigate to the home folder containing the MediCLI jar file.

 2. Double-click on the MediCLI application and it should start up!<br>